-Brief: Workhorse of the US airlift force for many years, the Starlifter can project combat forces over long distances, inject those forces and their equip-ment either by air-land or airdrop, resupply these employed forces, and extract the sick and wounded from the hostile area to advanced medical facilities.
+Brief: Workhorse of the US airlift force for 40 years, the Starlifter can project combat forces over long distances, inject those forces and their equipment either by air-land or airdrop, resupply these employed forces, and extract the sick and wounded from the hostile area to advanced medical facilities.
 Primary strategic special operations and airdrop plat-

-Function: Long-range, air refuelable troop and cargo airlift
+Function: Long-range, air refuelable troop and cargo

-Operator: ANG, AFRC.
+Operator: AMC, ANG, AFRC.